 The University of Toronto is well-known for its dynamic research environment, and U of T Scarborough is committed to fostering opportunities for undergraduate research experiences.
 As part of this commitment, the UTSC Office of the Vice-Principal Research and the UTSC Library launched two research initiatives in 2016: the UTSC Undergraduate Research Poster Forum and the UTSC Undergraduate Research Prize.
-A third opportunity for recognition exists through the U of T Library system's Research Prize.
+A third opportunity for recognition exists through the tri-campus Patricia and Peter Shannon Wilson Undergraduate Research Prize.

 Each program provides an opportunity for students who have excelled in research, scholarship and creative activities to showcase their research and win cash prizes.

 UTSC Undergraduate Research Poster Forum - Application deadline: February 24, 2020 at noon (firm deadline)